0-complexity/www-cloud4edge/www.hypergrid.org/content/team/index.md

 <img class="gener8Logo" src="/images/gener8-logo.png">
 ### The team conspiring together
 Driving forces behind Cloud4Edge

-##Sacha Vekeman: Taking marketing to the edge
+##Sacha Vekeman, marketing
-fsdjklfjdsak;lfjdsa
+bringing the message to the edge

-fdasfjldsalkfjds
+##Andreas Hartl, partners
-##Yves Kerwyn, Evangelist taking people to the edge
+growing the partners at the edge

-fdsfsafds
+##Yves Kerwyn, evangelist
-fdsafdas
+activating pilots to the edge

 ### The group making the conspiracy
-Objective: Making sure that that Cloud4Edge remains a neutral and independent initiative
+Making sure that that Cloud4Edge remains a neutral and independent cloud initiative.
 ##Kristof De Spiegeleer
 fdfsafds
 fdsafdsa